Alexander William Williamson: Research on ethers

 Williamson is credited for his research on the formation of unsymmetrical ethers by the interaction of an alkoxide with a haloalkane, known as the Williamson ether synthesis.
 He regarded ethers and alcohols as substances analogous to and built up on the same type as water, and he further introduced the water-type as a widely applicable basis for the classification of chemical compounds.
 The method of stating the rational constitution of bodies by comparison with water he believed capable of wide extension, and that one type, he thought, would suffice for all inorganic compounds, as well as for the best-known organic ones, the formula of water being taken in certain cases as doubled or tripled.

+His synthesis of unsymmetrical ethers proved the theory posed by Charles Frédéric Gerhardt and Auguste Laurent that ethers have twice as many carbon atoms as alcohols and not the same amount as argued by Liebig.
+Similarly, his synthesis of chlorosulfuric acid in 1854 disproved the hypothesis that sulfuric acid is a compound of water (which was assumed to have formula of HO) and sulfur trioxide.

 So far back as 1850 he also suggested a view which, in a modified form, is of fundamental importance in the modern theory of ionic dissociation, for, in a paper on the theory of the formation of ether, he urged that in an aggregate of molecules of any compound there is an exchange constantly going on between the elements which are contained in it; for instance, in hydrochloric acid each atom of hydrogen does not remain quietly in juxtaposition with the atom of chlorine with which it first united, but changes places with other atoms of hydrogen.
 A somewhat similar hypothesis was put forward by Rudolf Clausius about the same time.